Law Centres Network meet in Belfast

 Three accolades were awarded at the conference:

-- The Olaronke Flora Williams Prize for Advancing Equalities went to immigration solicitor Rajitha Kumar of South West London Law Centres
+- the Olaronke Flora Williams Prize for Advancing Equalities went to immigration solicitor Rajitha Kumar of South West London Law Centre;

 For a summary of LCN's work and its impact in the year leading up to this conference, please read the latest annual review, 'More Than Our Sum', launched at the conference.